 Trustworthiness is being worthy of trust.
 People can count on you to do your best, to keep your word, and to follow through on your commitments.
 Trustworthiness is a key to success in anything you do.

 Two groups of illegal immigrants – there were 11 in each set – have been rounded up on St. John by National Park Rangers and by agents of Customs and Border Protection.

 Judith Richardson of USVI KIDS COUNT writes about the problems of early childhood learning in the Virgin Islands.
 She offers some solutions to the development of the underachieving child.

 Trust is having faith in someone or something.
 It is a positive attitude about life.
 You are confident that the right thing will happen without trying to control it or make it happen.

 Honesty is being truthful and sincere.
 It is important because it builds trust.
 When people are honest, they can be relied on not to lie, cheat, or steal.
 Being honest means that you accept yourself as who you are.

 Billed as a four-day educational conference, Seatrade Global affords attendees the opportunity to learn from cruise industry leaders and stay abreast of industry developments.

 Tact is telling the truth kindly, considerate of how your words affect others’ feelings.
 Think before you speak, knowing what is better left unsaid.
 When you are tactful, others find it easier to hear what you have to say.

 Consideration is being thoughtful of other people and their feelings.
 You consider how your actions affect them.
 You pay careful attention to what others like and don’t like, and do things that give them happiness.

 Courtesy is being polite and having good manners.
 When you speak and act courteously, you give others a feeling of being valued and respected.
-Greet people pleasantly.
+Courtesy helps life go smoothly.